 From 2015 to 2021 Madeleine was a scholar at the Royal Academy of Music in London where she studied under professors Maureen Smith, Tasmin Little and Michael Foyle.
 She also studied viola with Garfield Jackson and Martin Outram.
 During her time as a student she won all the major prizes for her instruments including the Theodore Holland Viola Prize 2016, the Winifred Small Prize for Solo Violin 2020 and the Martin/Hooton Violin Concerto Prize 2021.

-Madeleine feels indebted to have received generous support from Help Musicians UK, Rachel and Peter Martin, The Rosemary Bugden Charitable Trust and Talent Unlimited.
+Madeleine is grateful to have received generous support from Help Musicians UK, Rachel and Peter Martin, The Rosemary Bugden Charitable Trust and Talent Unlimited.
 She has been a member of the Musicians’ Company Young Artists’ Programme since 2019, when she received the Biddy Baxter and John Hosier Music Trust Special Award.

 She plays a violin by Giovanni Pistucci of Naples, dating from c.1920, generously loaned to her by the Harrison-Frank Foundation in association with J&A Beare.
 Her viola was made by Alexandra Apenberg in 2016.